-Total Community Investments: What type of giving at your company changed the most and how does that relate to other companies that increased or decreased giving?
+Total Community Investments: What type of giving at yourProgramcompany changed the most and how does that relate to other companies that increased or decreased giving?program made by

 Employee Engagement: How engaged are your employees compared to those at other companies?
 Is your company competitive in its offerings to employees?